The Simons Foundation Award presented to Ambassador Alexander Kmentt

 Our deep gratitude to you for your ground-breaking effort to achieve this treaty, and for your forward-looking approach to a better world.
 You are in a unique position to effectively further influence the disarmament dialogue in the global community, and to continue your quest to universalize this Treaty.
 And we wish you every success.
 I invite you now to come forward and to honour us by accepting this Award."

-Ambassador Alexander Kmentt is Director of the Disarmament, Arms Control and Non-Proliferation Department of the Austrian Foreign Ministry and President-designate of the First Meeting of States Parties to the TPNW in early 2022.
+Ambassador Alexander Kmentt is Director of the Disarmament, Arms Control and Non-Proliferation Department of the Austrian Foreign Ministry and was President of the First Meeting of States Parties to the TPNW in early 2022.
 As a recipient of The Simons Foundation Award for Distinguished Global Leadership in the Service of Peace and Disarmament, he is also one of The Simons Foundation's Peace Shapers.